-Get rid of moths without the use of mothballs and other store-bought products.
+Learn how to get rid of moths naturally, without the use of smelly mothballs and other store-bought products.
 Here are several time-proven home remedies to try:

 Mint leaves are another effective moth repellent.
 Place a handful of dried peppermint in a sachet, or place loose leaves among your clothes.
 Peppermint oil works well, too.
 Just apply a few drops to a cotton ball, and tuck it in the corner of your closet.
 Add more peppermint oil when the smell starts to wear off.
 Mint is also good for keeping mice away.